BIDS/colormap/index.md

 python -m pycam02ucs.cm.viscm edit path/to/colormap_script.py
 ```

 It looks like this.
-We are tired and want to go home, so we will leave
+We leave it as an exercise for the reader to play
-you to explore how it works yourself, and write better docs later :-).
+around and figure out how it works (we may write up some docs later).

 <a href="./images/screenshots/editor.png"><img src="./images/screenshots/editor.png"></a>